Satwik290896/LinuxOS_Project6_BuildFileSystem/README.md

 The lack of symbolic link support in myezfs caused the ln program to not work.

-I suspect that the lack of fsync support caused emacs to be unable to save files.
+We suspect that the lack of fsync support caused emacs to be unable to save files.

+We also tested using the standard Linux programs for working with directories and files, such as touch, cat, mkdir, rmdir, cp, and mv.

 ### Team contributions